-Improving gender inclusivity in Africa's growing tech sector is essential for harnessing innovation and leadership potential across the continent.
+Improving gender inclusivity in Africa's growing

+tech sector is essential for harnessing innovation and leadership potential across the continent.
 Eliminating gender discrimination and exclusionary patterns in entrepreneur access to start-up and growth capital will make markets more dynamic and competitive.
 Women's full participation in the digital and tech economy will result in more diverse product creation, higher financial returns, and access to new markets and sectors.
-Given current trends, a gender inclusive tech sector will require policymakers and African development institutions to prioritize equitable access to STEM education and digital education for all girls, including those in underserved communities and rural or remote areas.
-This would mean integrating more STEM requirements into the national curriculum and providing more digital learning opportunities in the classroom, in addition to guaranteeing basic numeracy and literacy skills, the foundation for digital inclusivity.
+Given current trends, a gender inclusive tech sector will require policymakers and African development institutions to prioritize equitable access to STEM education and digital education for all girls, including those in underserved communities and rural areas.
+This would mean integrating more STEM requirements into the national curriculum and providing more digital learning opportunities in the classroom, in addition to guaranteeing basic numeracy and literacy skills - the foundation for digital inclusivity.

-There would also be the need to build equitable infrastructure for internet access in communities and in schools.
-Furthermore, national governments and public institutions would need to promote regional collaboration across digital technologies.
-The Africa Continental Free Trade Area has the potential to open up new opportunities for digital trade between countries.
-The digital regulatory environment and architecture should have a focus on gender inclusion.
-In addition, there should be co-investment in public-private partnerships that are mutually beneficial to achieving gender inclusion in tech.
-Private sector technology and telecommunications companies have a shared interest in improving internet access and digital learning that promote a more gender-inclusive workforce.
-Finally, policymakers should collaborate with the private sector to collect better data on women in tech.
-There is a need for better, more consistent, and more transparent data on African women in tech in order to accurately measure the current underrepresentation and account for progress moving forward.
+There would also be the need to build equitable infrastructure for internet access in communities and schools.
+Furthermore, national governments and public institutions need to promote regional collaboration across DTs.
+The African Continental Free Trade Area (AfCFTA) has the potential to open new opportunities for digital trade among countries.
+The digital regulatory environment and architecture should focus on gender inclusion.
+In addition, there should be investment in publicprivate partnerships that are mutually beneficial to achieving gender inclusion in tech.
+Private sector technology and telecommunications companies have a shared interest in improving internet access and digital learning to promote a more genderinclusive workforce.
+Finally, policymakers should collaborate with the private sector to collect consistent and transparent data on women in tech to accurately measure disparities and account for progress moving forward.

-- How can women and girls be prepared for the green economy? - How can we take advantage of the opportunities offered by the green transition to improve gender equality and women's empowerment? - How can gender segregation in education be undone to promote women's participation in science, technology, engineering and math (STEM) fields? - How can the playing field be leveled for a gender-responsive green economy? - How can the playing field be leveled for a gender-responsive green economy? - In what ways can women's transition towards the formal economy be supported to facilitate women's movement into better-paying green jobs with better working conditions?
+- How can women and girls be prepared for the green economy? - How can we take advantage of the opportunities offered by the green transition to improve gender equality and women's empowerment? - How can gender segregation in education be undone to promote women's participation in science, technology, engineering, and mathematics (STEM)?

+- How can the playing field be leveled for a gender-responsive green economy? - In what ways can women's transition towards the formal economy be supported to facilitate their movement into better-paying green jobs with better working conditions?